List of American Girl characters: Josefina Montoya

-Josefina Montoya is a young Mexican girl living on a ranch in 1824 Santa Fe, New Mexico, with her extended family.
+Josefina Montoya (born March 19, 1815) is a young Mexican girl living on a ranch in 1824 Santa Fe, New Mexico, with her extended family.
 She and her family (including her oldest sister, Ana who is married to Tomas and has two sons, and her two other sisters, headstrong Francisca and practical and sensible Clara) must adapt following the death of their mother before the books and the introduction of their mother's sister, Tía Dolores (who later marries Josefina's widowed father), to the family circle.
 Josefina dreams of becoming a healer like her grandmother and is taught this by her aunt, Magdalena, her father's sister.
 Josefina has a pet goat named Sombrita.
 Themes include adjustment to loss, the day-to-day life of the Mexican people, and the cultural and societal changes and influences that occurred once Mexico opened trade routes in collaboration with the US.
 Josefina's family speaks Spanish and there are Spanish words and phrases in her books that are defined in the glossary.
 Josefina was released in 1997.
 Josefina is American Girl's first Latina doll.
 In May 2024 it was announced that Josefina would be re-released with her original outfits as part of a tribute collection.

 Marie-Grace Gardner

-Marie-Grace Gardner is a girl from 1850s New Orleans.
+Marie-Grace Gardner (born March 3, 1843) is a girl from 1850s New Orleans.
 Similar to Josefina, her mother died before the events of the series.
 She makes a friend with Cécile Rey in her first days in New Orleans, although the latter is not interested at first.
 However, changes are in the air.
 Soon, Marie-Grace's singing teacher is found sick with yellow fever.
 Her father, who is a doctor, saves not only the teacher, but others with his help.
 Marie-Grace also rescues a baby and forms a close bond with other children.
 Themes include the loss of family and caring for others in need.
 Both Marie-Grace and Cécile were released in 2011 and archived in summer 2014.
 Though Marie-Grace and Cécile are best friends, they shared the same level of importance and a few items in their collection as well as a book, unlike other Best Friend characters.
 Marie-Grace was archived with Cecile, Ivy, and Ruthie in 2014 to make room for BeForever and the return of Samantha.